Agriculture in Australia: Beef industry

-Pork industry

 Dairy

 Domestic milk markets were heavily regulated until the 1980s, particularly for milk used for domestic fresh milk sales.
 This protected smaller producers in the northern states who produced exclusively for their local markets.
 The Kerin Plan (named after politician John Kerin) began the process of deregulation in 1986.
 The final price supports were removed in 2000 with the assistance of Pat Rowley, head of the Australian Dairy Farmers Federation and the Australian Dairy Industry Council.
 Deregulation ultimately saw 13,000 Australian dairy farmers produce 10 billion litres of milk in comparison to the 5 billion litres of milk produced by 23,000 farmers prior to deregulation, a 30% reduction in farmers with a 55% rise in milk production.
-As the Australian dairy industry grows feedlot systems are becoming more popular.
+As the Australian dairy industry grows, feedlot systems are becoming more popular.